fabiospampinato/vscode-github-notifications-bell/README.md

 It automatically opens the "Participating" section of your notifications if you have any of those.

-You can customize it to your likings, choose when to show it, which colors to use, and which browser to use.
+You can customize it to your likings, choose when to show it, which icon to use, which colors to use, and which browser to use.

 ## Install